andymac1091/CASA0005book/docs/01-prac1.md

 * Find and run the ArcCatalog piece of software

-* Once ArcCatalog Opens, go to File > Connect To Folder… and navigate to the N:\GIS folder, right click in the contents area and create a new Flie Geodatabase.
+* Once ArcCatalog Opens, go to File > Connect To Folder… and navigate to the N:\GIS folder, right click in the contents area and create a new File Geodatabase.

 <img src="prac1_images/file_geo.png" width="500pt" style="display: block; margin: auto;" />

-You can import data layers into a Geodatabase within ArCatalog, however we will do this in ArcMap.
+You can import data layers into a Geodatabase within ArcCatalog, however we will do this in ArcMap.

 Close ArcCatalog and never have both ArcCatalog and another ArcGIS product open at the same time.